Conference Room Acoustics

 Good conference room acoustics can be tough to accomplish.
-For questions and advice, please feel free to give our Acoustic Specialists a call at (866)505-6883, or fill out our online Room Analysis Form for personalized acoustic advice.
+For questions and advice, please feel free to give our Acoustic Specialists a call at (866)505-6883, or fill out our online Room Analysis Form.

 "We purchased muting sound boards for a small conference room we have.
 We customized our boards with pictures of our work - they turned out great!
 They look very professional and make an impact when you walk into the room.
 Everyone who has seen them has been impressed"